quintype/quintype-node-backend/docs-src/home.md

 * In case of a 404, such as a not found slug, the promise resolves to null
 * In case of a 5xx or any other status code, the promise is rejected with an exception

+If the slug is omitted (by passing null or undefined), then the promise resolves similar to a 404.

 ## Performance

 Do note that the config object can be used as a Key Value store that can memoize synchronous functions for 2 minutes.
 See {@link Config#memoize}